SilentJMA/r.e.p.o-cheat/README.md

 ```

 ---

-## 🛠️ Notes

-* `smi.exe` is assumed to be a standard DLL injector.
-Ensure it is trusted and safe before use.
-* The command injects the DLL into a process named `REPO`, calling the class `Loader`, method `Init`.

 # **FUNCTIONS (still working on, i will release new versions whenever i add functions):**
 - See Live/Dead Players<br />